 Raised Ridges Picks

 Then there are natural textures provided by materials like wood or stone.
-Some of these different materials can help with grip, but are also very different from one another.
+Some of these different materials can help with grip.
+But they are also very different from one another.
 Some wood picks will have less texture than others.

 How To Select The Right Pick For You

-Before you choose a pick, it’s important to think about what you are planning on playing and the technique involved.
+Before you choose a pick, it’s important to think about what you are planning on playing.
+Plus the technique involved.
 If heavy metal is your game, then perhaps the shark fin shape would be best for you.
-But if jazz is more your style, then maybe try using a rounded tip for more warm sounds with less attack.
+But if jazz is more your style, then maybe try using a rounded tip for warm sounds with less attack.
 If you are a beginner, stick with a standard shape of medium thickness.

 Thin vs Thick Picks